 Something that will need to washed regularly, we’ve chosen the Madeira Classic 40 thread for its color fastness.

-- Open the My Threads docker and click My Thread Charts.
+- Open the Threads docker and click Thread Charts.

 With the design selected, use the Search field at the top to search for the color we have chosen, ‘1085’.

 - Double-click to recolor your design.
-The color is transferred to the current slot in your Design Palette.
+The color is transferred to the current slot in your Design Colors.

 Optionally, recolor monogram elements by holding down the <Alt> key to select.

-Use Customize Design / Context > Background and Display Colors to set colors, fabrics, or articles as design backgrounds.
+Use Customize Design / Context > Background and Display Colors to change design background and display colors.

 Visualize design against backdrop